logo

 Perth - Adelaide, February 1933

 The next cover is a commercial use of the Adelaide - Perth airmail at the inclusive rate of 4½d.
-It is postmarked in London on Thursday 12 January 1933 and was redirected on arrival in New Zealand which resulted in a 16 February postmark being applied.
+Postmarked in London on Thursday 12 January 1933 and redirected in New Zealand which resulted in a 16 February postmark being applied.

 These dates fit in with it leaving London on Thursday 12 January and arriving in Fremantle 26 days later on Tuesday 7 February before being flown Perth - Adelaide on 7 - 8 February.